What are the specific insurance coverages tile contractors need to consider when purchasing an insurance program?

-If you have equipment that is valuable, that you’re either leaving on-site or is in transit in vehicles, or you keep in a shop, inland marine, or a property insurance policy is a necessity.
+Suppose you have valuable equipment that you’re either leaving on-site or is in transit in vehicles or you keep in a shop.
+In that case, an inland marine or a property insurance policy is necessary.

-Don’t assume that your gear, your equipment, your inventory, if you keep inventory in a shop or something, don’t assume that you have coverage for your stuff.
+Don’t assume that your gear, equipment, or inventory, if you keep inventory in a shop or something, don’t assume that you have coverage for your stuff.

 You need a specific property insurance policy to guarantee coverage if something happens to your stuff.

-The last coverage we need to talk about is contractors’ E&O insurance or professional liability.
+The last coverage we need to discuss is contractors’ E&O insurance or professional liability.

-This is a coverage that not many contractors even know exists, but there is a major gap in coverage if you take on a design roll in a project.
+This is a coverage that not many contractors even know exists, but there is a major gap in coverage if you take on a design role in a project.

 If you’re designing, if you’re making design decisions, if you’re using your expertise or experience to make decisions on where something should go or how it should be set up, you have a contractor’s errors & omissions exposure.

-If something happens and it’s based on a design decision, understand that there is most likely a gap in your general liability where you’re not going to have coverage for that.
-If that happens, the fallback is contractor’s errors and omissions insurance, which is really a professional liability coverage, similar to accountants or lawyers would have, where, when you use your professional expertise, there is going to be a professional liability loss.
+If something happens and it’s based on a design decision, understand that there is most likely a gap in your general liability where you will not have coverage for that.
+If that happens, the fallback is contractor’s errors and omissions insurance, which is professional liability coverage, similar to what accountants or lawyers would have.
+When you use your professional expertise, there will be a professional liability loss.